biopragmatics/oquat/docs/invalids/prefix/agricola.md

-# OBI
+# agricola: Agricultural Online Access

+This page summarize the different resources that reference `agricola` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 3 resources,
-The following 2 variants were found: ['AGR', 'Agricola']
+2 variants on the standard prefix were found: ['AGR', 'Agricola'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref      |   usages_count | usages                                                                                                                                                    |
 |--------------------|----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|